Here are a few tips I have learned through the years on meal planning. It really does make life so much less stressful!

 This may be overload for you and I get it.
 However, I have noticed when I plan breakfast and lunch for my family, we eat better and more nutritiously.
-I definitely don’t cook breakfast and lunch everyday, however I plan for them keeping in mind that there can be flexibility and we can swap if needed.
+I definitely don’t cook breakfast and lunch every day, however, I plan for them keeping in mind I can be flexible and we can swap if needed.
 Keep some key foods in your pantry and fridge for a quick lunch and breakfast!
 Frozen waffles are a regular in my house!!!
 Click here for a few of my favorite kid school lunch items/products.

 10. Keep it Simple and Realistic

 If you’re new to meal planning, start with just 1-2 meals and build as you make it a habit.
 It is important to be realistic with your time and schedule so you don’t get overwhelmed.
 I always have at least 1-2 nights where I am off duty from cooking (Scrounge night or eating out).

 My family likes to plan a FUN meal each week.
 We even sometimes let the kids take turns choosing!
 Our kids always have a fun (and usually unhealthy) breakfast on Friday mornings and our fun dinner is on the weekend.
 A FUN meal for our family is a “splurge” meal and we usually cook it ourselves.
 We also love having friends, family, and neighbors over to share it with.

 Meal planning doesn’t have to be stressful or overwhelming!
 If any or all of these tips overwhelm you or if you have any questions, please connect with me!
 I would love to hear from you!!!

 Click here to download my FREE printable blank grocery list with Menu.